drscotthawley/flocoder/README.md

 ./train_flow.py --config-name $CONFIG_FILE
 ```

-The flow model operates in the latent space created by the VQVAE encoder.
+The flow model operates in the latent space created by the autoencoder.

 ### Generating Samples -- TODO: this is not implemented yet!